Bringing memory to Boolean networks: a unifying framework: Comparing the different update modes

 \begin{enumerate}[(a), resume] \item $\TrappingGraph^* \not\subseteq \MostPermissive^*$ and hence $\TrappingGraph \not\subseteq \MostPermissive$. \end{enumerate}

 All the update modes considered in this paper have the property that trajectories can be \emph{compressed}.
-Our definition of trajectory allows for transitions $x^{a-1} \to_\mu x^a$ where $x^{a-1} = x^a$; a simple example is when $x^{a-1}$ is a fixed point of $f$ and $s^a = t^a = x^{a-1}$.
-We can compress a trajectory by removing consecutive duplicates and obtain a new trajectory where $x^a \ne x^{a-1}$ for all $a \ge 1$.
-The update modes in this paper then have the following property: if $x = x^0 \to \dots \to x^l = y$ is a $\mu$-trajectory, then so is its compressed version $x = x^0 \to \dots \to x^m = y$.
-This property is easy but tedious to prove; as such we shall omit the proof.
+Our definition of trajectory allows for duplicates, i.e. transitions $x^{a-1} \to_\mu x^a$ where $x^{a-1} = x^a$; a simple example is when $x^{a-1}$ is a fixed point of $f$ and $s^a = t^a = x^{a-1}$.
+The update modes in this paper are then closed by removing duplicates.

+Formally, let us call a trajectory $y^0 \to_\mu \dots \to_\mu y^l$ \Define{compressed} if $y^a \ne y^{a-1}$ for all $1 \le a \le l$.
+For any trajectory, its \Define{compressed version} is obtained by removing all duplicates; clearly the latter is indeed compressed.